The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Acknowledgments

 \subsection{Data and Representations}

-We study the topological characteristics of two adversarial scenarios---(\emph{i})~XPIA and (\emph{ii})~sandbagging---by computing the PH of $\mathbb{R}^{4096}$-dimensional activation vectors from the last token of an input $x$.
-These vectors encode the model's aggregated interpretation of the input context~\cite{zou2023representationengineeringtopdownapproach}.
+We compute the barcodes of point clouds in $\mathbb{R}^{D}$, where each point corresponds to the latent representation of the last token of a given input in a given layer, or of a 2D embedding described in Section~\ref{sec:local_analysis}.
+The choice of the last token is justified by its role in encoding the model's aggregated interpretation of the input context~\citep{zou2023representationengineeringtopdownapproach}.

-\textbf{TaskTracker (Clean vs.\ Poisoned).} The \textsc{TaskTracker}~\cite{abdelnabi2024trackcatchingllmtask} test set comprises $>62\text{k}$ examples, where each example represents the activation values for an input $x$ that is either \emph{clean} or \emph{poisoned}.
+\textbf{TaskTracker (Clean vs.\ Poisoned).} The \textsc{TaskTracker}~\citep{abdelnabi2024trackcatchingllmtask} test set comprises $>62\text{k}$ examples, where each example contains the activation values for an input that is either \emph{clean} or \emph{poisoned}.
 Each input combines a user prompt with a retrieved data block.
-In \emph{poisoned} cases, the data block contains an injected secondary task that deviates from the original user instruction.
-These injections span code generation~\cite{codealpaca}, jailbreak prompts, and other prompt injection attacks.
+In poisoned cases, the data block contains an injected secondary task from several standard safety and security benchmarks, including \textsc{Beavertrails}~\citep{beavertails}, \textsc{Harmbench}~\citep{mazeika2024harmbench}, and \textsc{Jailbreakbench}~\citep{chao2024jailbreakbench}.
+These attacks are applied across diverse task prompts, such as coding challenges and question-answering, to create realistic test cases.
 We analyze representation data from six instruction tuned LLMs; Phi3-mini-4k (3.8B parameters) and Phi3-medium-128k (14B parameters)~\citep{abdin2024phi3technicalreporthighly}, Mistral 7B~\citep{jiang2023mistral7b}, LLaMA3 8B and 70B~\citep{grattafiori2024llama3herdmodels}, and Mixtral-8x7B~\citep{jiang2024mixtralexperts}.

-\textbf{Sandbagged Models (Locked vs.\ Elicited).} We fine-tuned Mistral 7B and LLaMA3 8B on a corpus of 3,347 synthetic questions inspired by the WMDP benchmark~\cite{li2024wmdpbenchmarkmeasuringreducing} using LoRA~\cite{hu2021loralowrankadaptationlarge}.
+\textbf{Sandbagged Models (Locked vs.\ Elicited).} We fine-tuned Mistral 7B and LLaMA3 8B on a corpus of 3,347 synthetic questions inspired by the WMDP benchmark~\citep{li2024wmdpbenchmarkmeasuringreducing} using LoRA~\citep{hu2021loralowrankadaptationlarge}.
 Following the methodology of \cite{vanderweij2024aisandbagginglanguagemodels}, we created models with two operational modes: \emph{locked} (default state) and \emph{elicited} (activated by a specific password in the prompt).
 We extracted final-token representations from each layer during inference with evaluation prompts in both states.
 Further implementation details are provided in Appendix~\ref{app:sandbagging_data}.